What is Accreditation?

 CAOT holds membership in the Association of Accrediting Agencies of Canada (AAAC) with access to their services and support network.

 - Seven Year Cyclical Continuous Quality Improvement (CQI) Accreditation Process

 - CQI approach establishes a clear partnership in the accreditation process by working collaboratively with program representatives to address program quality issues and to value and appreciate program strengths.
 Once entered into a 7 year cycle, the program will undergo a continual quality improvement process that includes a self-study, off site, and on site review, and CQI plan, using the CAOT academic accreditation standards,.

 - The review will result in identification of strengths and areas for improvement that are documented in a CQI plan.
 CAOT’s Academic Credentialing Council (ACC) is responsible for oversight and awarding accreditation status.

 - Changes to programs that are deemed substantive (policy ACC.P.09) and the addition of satellite sites (policy ACC.P.08) are subject to oversight by the ACC.
 To find policies, click here.
-For information on ACC membership, please contact the Exam and Accreditation Coordinator.
+For information on ACC membership, please contact the Exam and Accreditation Officer.